AmingAndrei/violence.website/content/materials/varium.md

 [[index|...]]/[[materials]]/varium.md

 Varium is a semi-fluidic compound actively synthesised by specialised classes of Mosaics.
-It is characterised by its viscous, pale-blue colouration, interspersed with golden luminescent strands, and exhibits gas-like dispersal behaviour despite its fluid form.
+It is characterised by its viscous, pale-cyan colouration, interspersed with golden luminescent strands, and exhibits gas-like dispersal behaviour despite its fluid form.

 Functional Role